 Hi, I'm Samuel.
 I am a research fellow at Harvard in Prof. Prineha Narang's group, and an incoming Ph.D. student at MIT (Massachusetts Institute of Technology) in Electrical Engineering and Computer Science.
-I am presently also a master's student in Physics and Data Science at EPFL (École polytechnique fédérale de Lausanne, if you like the sound of French).
+I am also a founding parter of my startup Assist-o, offering personal and professional assistants to business people and small companies.
 I currently spend most of my time in Cambridge, Massachusetts, but often travel around.
-My main areas of interest are Machine Learning and Quantum Computing, in which I have seven publications and one pending patent.
+My main areas of interest are Machine Learning and Quantum Computing, in which I have eight publications and one pending patent.

 I am originally from Germany but spent almost all of my life in other countries (the US being my 9th).
 When I was 5 years old, my family moved to Croatia through a German NGO, to help with post-war reconstruction.
 There I finished elementary and high school.
 I also went to school in South Africa for a while, as an exchange student.
 After graduating from high school, I worked as a volunteer teacher in an orphanage in Kenya, near Nairobi, where I started a small coding school program for disadvantaged children.